Work permits for employees in Portugal: A complete guide for employers [2024]

 There are two main types of work permits in Portugal:

-• Temporary stay.
+- Temporary stay.
 This allows short stays in the country for specific types of work.
 This includes subordinate seasonal work (for those working more than 90 days), independent work, highly qualified activity (such as professorships), remote work and digital nomads, amateur sports, and investigation (such as scientific research).
+Temporary stay visas are valid for up to one year.

-• Residency visa.
-With a residence permit comes the ability to stay and work in Portugal for up to two years.
-The visa can then be renewed for three years.
+- Residency visa.
+A residency visa is valid for up to four months.
+During this period, the visa holder must apply for a residence permit.
+This permit allows them to stay and work in Portugal for up to two years.
+It can then be renewed for three more years.
 Those who have lived in Portugal for five years can apply for permanent residency.
-The most common types of residence permits are for employed workers, for highly qualified activity, and tech visas for highly qualified activity in certified companies (more on that below).

 EU Blue Cards are equivalent to Green Cards in the US.
 This is for non-EU citizens who are highly educated or have desirable professional experience and have an employment contract or binding employment offer from a Portuguese business.
 The minimum salary, as written in the employment contract, must be at least 1.5 times the average for the profession in Portugal.
 These are valid for one year, at which point they can be renewed for successive periods of two years.
 Blue Card holders may apply for residency permits for highly skilled workers after they’ve lived in Portugal for 18 months.